 When designating a benchmark, a securities regulatory authority will issue a decision document designating the benchmark as a designated benchmark.
-If applicable, the decision document will indicate if the benchmark is also designated as a designated critical benchmark, a designated interest rate benchmark or a designated regulated-data benchmark.
+If applicable, the decision document will indicate if the benchmark is also designated as a designated critical benchmark, a designated interest rate benchmark-or, a designated regulated-data benchmark or a designated commodity benchmark.
 It is possible that a designated benchmark will receive more than one designation.
 For example,

-- a designated interest rate benchmark may also be designated as a designated critical benchmark, and - a designated regulated-data benchmark may also be designated as a designated critical benchmark.
+- (a) a designated interest rate benchmark may also be designated as a designated critical benchmark. - a designated regulated-data benchmark may also be designated as a designated critical benchmark, but not if it is a commodity benchmark, - a designated commodity benchmark may also be designated as a designated regulated- data benchmark, and - (d) a designated regulated datacommodity benchmark may also be designated as a designated critical benchmark.

-As discussed below, we expect a benchmark administrator that applies for designation of a benchmark to provide written submissions on whether the administrator considers the benchmark to be a critical benchmark, an interest rate benchmark or a regulated-data benchmark.
+As discussed below, we expect a benchmark administrator that applies for designation of a benchmark to provide written submissions on whether the administrator considers the benchmark to be a critical benchmark, an interest rate benchmark- $\sigma r_a$ a regulated-data benchmark or a commodity benchmark.